 attention for long, but it's much more engaging than other educational software I've seen for this age bracket, talks down to kids far less,

 and comes with a top-notch interactive physics encyclopedia that makes a useful study aid long after the game has been solved.

 Full Physicus Review Hints Buy This Game (Amazon affiliate link)

 Second in the 'Myst' series of puzzle adventure games, Riven does have pretty graphics and features original, challenging puzzles, but it is

 hampered by a boring plot and painfully slow gameplay.
 This game is only for serious puzzle enthusiasts with plenty of patience;

 most gamers will be more interested in the other Myst titles than in Riven (though they all come bundled together these days anyway).

-Full Riven Review Hints and Walkthrough Buy The Myst Trilogy
+Full Riven Review Hints Buy The Myst Trilogy (Amazon affiliate link)

 This sequel to Physicus is a boilerplate first-person graphic adventure with an educational twist: all the puzzles are based on real-world chemical

 experiments.
 With little plot and dull gameplay, Chemicus